 Section 38(6) of the Planning and Compulsory Purchase Act 2004 requires that applications for planning permission must be determined in accordance with the Development Plan, unless material considerations indicate otherwise, which is supported by the NPPF (paras.
 2 and 12).
-Policy CP1 of the Site Allocations Local Plan sets out that a positive approach should be taken to considering development proposals (which reflects the presumption in favour of sustainable development plan for Bracknell Forest should be approved without delay, unless material considerations indicate otherwise.
+This is also reflected in Policy CP1 of the Site Allocations Local Plan sets out that a positive approach to considering development proposals which reflect in the presumption in favour of sustainable development as set out in the NPPF should be taken, and that planning applications that accord with the development plan for Bracknell Forest should be approved without delay, unless material considerations indicate otherwise.

 Core Strategy Policies CS1 (Sustainable Development) and CS2 (Locational Principles) are relevant and consistent with the objectives of the NPPF, and can be afforded full weight.
 In particular, Policy CS2 permits development within defined settlements.
 The application site is located within a defined settlement as designated by the Bracknell Forest Borough Policies Map.
 Therefore, the principle of development on this site is acceptable.
-Due to its location and nature, the proposal is considered to be in accordance with SALP Policy CP1, Core Strategy Policies CS1 (Sustainable Development), CS2 (Locational Principles) and the NPPF.
-However, impacts on the residential amenities of neighbouring properties, character and appearance of surrounding area, and highway safety implications remain, and are assessed below.
+Due to its location and nature, the proposal is considered to be in accordance with SALP Policy CP1, Core Strategy Policies CS1 (Sustainable Development), CS2 (Locational Principles) and the NPPF but details such as no adverse impacts upon residential amenities of neighbouring properties, character and appearance of surrounding area, highway safety implications, remain to be assessed below.